-I am advised by Prof. Christopher Manning and work in the Stanford NLP Group.
+I graduated from the Computer Science Department at Stanford University, where I was advised by Prof. Christopher Manning and worked in the Stanford NLP Group.

 - Reading Wikipedia to Answer Open-Domain Questions